Convex-Dev/payment-pointers/README.md

 on blockchain technology.
 A series of guidelines exposed in this document aims to ensure that the solution:

 - Remains financially inclusive in spite of the speculative and volatile nature of blockchain
-- Incur predicatble fees that are provably sensible given the context of Web Monetization
+- Incur predictable fees that are provably sensible given the context of Web Monetization
 - Ensure high performance since any delay in content delivery tend to reduce monetization
 - Never handle any money in any form, merely handles the selection process
 - Do not put pressure on using a particular currency